04th July 2020

 Firstly, it’s crucial to understand the impact that a coherent curriculum has on learning.
 A well-connected and well-sequenced curriculum will enable children to grow intellectually, spiritually and emotionally.
 It will enable them to seek out their passions, become increasingly knowledgeable and make sense of complex concepts that might otherwise be taught in isolation.
 In the light of the recent drive to reduce teacher workload, a coherent and well-connected curriculum can make the difference between having to do ad-hoc, detailed lesson plans or being able to do ‘light-touch planning’ that is underpinned by a robust knowledge and skills progression framework.

 We shouldn’t underestimate the complexity of curriculum design or the huge amount of time it takes to get it right.
 I’ve had many discussions with senior and curriculum leaders who admit that after years of attempting to establish the perfect curriculum, it still eludes them.
 Logistics, time, curriculum expertise and staff turnaround in schools make this process even more challenging.
-That’s why many schools opt for a curriculum package, like Cornerstones’ Curriculum Maestro, that has built-in curriculum connectivity and progression and can be adapted for a school’s needs.
+That’s why many schools opt for a curriculum package, like Curriculum Maestro and the Cornerstones Curriculum, which have built-in curriculum connectivity and progression and can be adapted for a school’s needs.

-These four distinct strands: big ideas, subject-to-subject links, pedagogical links and concept links, help schools articulate the design and rigour of their curriculum and understand what is being taught as well as when and how.
-I explain all four in more detail in my article on page 18 in the time-saving edition of our free magazine, The Curriculum.
+These four distinct strands help schools articulate the design and rigour of their curriculum and understand what is being taught as well as when and how.
+You can read my Curriculum 2022 blog for further information about how the Cornerstones Curriculum is sequenced and interconnected.

 The Cornerstones Curriculum is one of the UK’s leading primary curriculum companies, providing over 2000 schools with the tools, content, and expertise they needed to design their curriculum.
 If you want help developing your curriculum, then contact us to book a free online meeting with one of our team.